butteff/is_valid_ruby_gem/README.md

 ## Will be in next versions

-- Equal and not equal keys in a hash (required or not functionality)
 - Recursive hashes validation to validate inner hashes
 - Additional pre-defined validators
 - More unit tests